learn-co-curriculum/python-p3-control-flow-operators/README.md

 In the next series of lessons, we'll explore common approaches to control flow, and learn some new syntax that is unique to Python.

-## Conditional Operators

-In general, using control flow in any language means running certain code **if some condition is met**.
-That means that in order to use control flow effectively, it's important to know how to use conditional operators to compare values.

 ## Comparison Operators

 In Python, many built-in classes have the following functions that can be used to